dolph/recipes/pollo-asado-al-carbon.md

 Grilling
 --------

 Prepare a grill with a hot side and a cool side.
-Bring the grill to 275 degrees.
+Bring the grill to 325 F degrees.
 Brush the grill grates with oil.

 Cook chicken bone-side down on the hot side of the grill, cover.